Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 - How to use open-source Python libraries from curated Snowflake Anaconda channel
 - How to create Snowflake Tasks and use the Python Tasks API to schedule data pipelines
 - How to use VS Code extension for Snowflake to perform standard snowflake operations from VS Code and Snowsigt UI
+- How to use Git integration, the Snowflake CLI, and CI/CD tools like Github Actions to version control code and create and manage deployments.

 ---